 Involved in sorrows and the veil of night!

 The verses she shared with the soon-to-be first president of the U.S. were published in Pennsylvania Magazine in April 1776.
 Thomas Jefferson was also a reader of her poetry, writing that her verses were “beneath criticism.”

-In 1778 she met and married John Peters, a free black man, but the union was an unhappy one, likely exacerbated by their impoverished circumstances.
+In 1778 she met and married John Peters, a free black man, but the union was marred by their impoverished circumstances.
 During the Revolution, the couple resided in Wilmington, Delaware, then returned to Boston, where they lived in abject poverty.

 Phillis was unable to secure a publisher for her second volume of poetry in her short lifetime.
 However, there were at least four posthumous editions of her poems, and a collection of her letters were printed in 1864, many decades after her death.
 Phillis died on December 5, 1784, from complications due to childbirth.
 She was in her early thirties.